Six Weeks In Fiji

 I had since 2001, discovered nations' lives do not revolve around their cultural treasures.
 They are for the tourists who mostly attend to it as a duty they quickly tire of and slink off to sybaritic resorts.
 I visited a Japanese palace in Tokyo.
 In its Imperial garden, I looked around.
 I was in the heart of Tokyo and I didn't see another person in a palace and temple landscape that stretched several miles.
 Before my first international tour after babyhood, I had assumed one could scarcely move in Asia because of the crowds.
 But I forget no Japanese considers himself to be Asian.
 Like no Kiwi considers himself to be Polynesian.

 So Fiji would be my next foreign adventure.
 Then came Covid-19 and everything went into lock down.
-My stepson rushed into our apartment with a bottle of fruit juice.
+My stepson Jim rushed into our apartment with a bottle of fruit juice.
 "If you come near me, at your age you will die!" he shouted.
-My masked wife fled from me as I approached her.
+My masked wife Yan fled from me as I approached her.
 I kept a straight face.
 Everyone else appeared to be panicking and I could not take it seriously.
 They were fleeing New Zealand back to their homeland China.
 Chinese are total hypochondriacs.
-I sent a message to my wife.
+I sent a message to Yan.
 "Your perfumes are in the apartment, waiting for your return."
 Her reply showed enormous relief.
 They came back to New Zealand some months later, on the day of the second Covid-19 lock down.
 I said fuck.

 I had planned to make a detour from Fiji to my birth place Kiribati, aka Gilbert Islands.
 But my landlady Anna of Avondale stole my bond.
 I gave her two weeks notice and referred to the bond.
 She gave an Oriental smile and said, "Don't worry."
 Chinese regard the non Chinese world as fair game.
 The world is going to miss American landlordism.
 That at least had universal and humanist ideals.
 She accused me of staining two of her mattresses.
 The mattress I could inspect and now slept on had a faint stain at its foot.
 I screen shot it.
-My wife brought in a mattress cleaner and she and Anna scrubbed it.
+Yan brought in a mattress cleaner and she and Anna scrubbed it.
 That made the stain more conspicuous.
 I said to Anna.
 "I am not going to pay any more rent and I am taking you to the Tenancy Tribunal".
-She looked uneasy and sent a text to my wife, I had to leave after two days.
+She looked uneasy and sent a text to Yan, I had to leave after two days.
 The Tenancy Tribunal was no good because without a written tenancy agreement, I had the status of a settee squatter.
 The lesson there is: Your Chinese landlady may be a stalwart Jehovah Witness Christian and have a family.
 But like the cat turned into a Princess in the Aesop fable, she will still dive to the floor to catch a mouse.
 I recalled later, the father of modern China, Deng Xiaoping had a parallel aphorism, "It does not matter if the cat is black or white as long as it catches the mouse."
 Hong Kong was his last mouse

 I will miss Avondale.
 Former small towns and boroughs remain real places, not suburban sprawls even though the shops are now almost exclusively Asian.
 The Asian shop keepers are usually genial, honest people.
 I will also miss the happy hour every evening of the local tavern with its old identities, the Maori lunatic and the bar maid who had never heard of Robert Louis Stevenson.
 Historic Avondale is now set to be torn down by a Council agency with a Maori name.
 The local Maoris sunning in the Avondale open spaces, are most aggrieved and helpless.
 The sweet side of Anna had got me into the Jehovah Witness.
 I attended the Sunday English language congregations.
 Jehovah Witness does not consider itself a Church.
 It instead re-enacts in every Church session the Jewish Messianic Jesus cult in First Century A.D.
 In my last attendance before leaving Avondale, the Congregation imagined themselves fleeing Jerusalem to Pella at the invasion of the Roman army.
 They did it with a literal intensity that warmed my heart after my academic education.
 When I said farewell to the Pastor, I felt it too flippant to say, this was a useful lesson for my flight from Avondale.
 I talked to him about my planned detour from Fiji to Kiribati, my birth place.
 He asked me, "How did you end up being born there."
 I said.
 "I have no idea."
 I partially explained that my father was a school teacher in Kiribati.

-On August 12, 2025, my stepson Jim drove me to Auckland International airport.
+On August 12, 2025, Jim drove me to Auckland International airport.
 He warned me I was forgetful and to keep a watchful eye on all my possessions.
 I was glad to be reminded.
 Since I turned sixty five, I have noticed with alarm, my short term memory loss.
 Sometimes it has been small events a few seconds before that I have no memory at all.
 My long term memory seems as sharp as ever.
 I can name all the British Prime Ministers and the years of their entering Ten Downing street from Disraeli to Blair.
 My eighteen months sojourn in Outer Mongolia where theft is a part of their culture, has caused me paranoia about loss.
 To the extent it has become dangerous.

 At the check point, I was asked to show my return ticket.
 I had somehow thought I would be required to show that at Nadi airport.
 Fortunately, years of traveling experiences have inculcated me to have key documents ready for showing.
 I rummaged through my travel bag and with huge relief soon found it.
 The counter lady asked me.
 "Would you like further assistance."
 "I replied.
 "No. I am old but I am not stupid."
 A genial elderly Fijian man x-rayed my travel bag.
 I had removed anything remotely sharp pronged.
 I had no suitcase.
 Jim had rung me that morning that a suitcase would cost me an extra one hundred and fifty five dollars.
 I googled for a no extra charge travel bag and Jim got one at an Auckland shop for me.
 The dark ages of shoe removals and groin squeezing were over.